Doug-AWS/aws-cdk-intro-workshop/workshop/content/50-table-viewer/200-install.md

 ----

-Now we are ready to add a viewer to our app.
+Now we are ready to add a viewer to your app.